Mangul-Lab-USC/ImReP_publication/README.md

-Some files were too large to fit in a GitHub repository, so these are being hosted by [figshare](https://doi.org/10.6084/m9.figshare.12210266)
+Some files were too large to fit in a GitHub repository, so these are being hosted by [figshare](https://doi.org/10.6084/m9.figshare.12210266) Notably, this includes the data required to generate Figure 5a, as well as the zipfile containing all of the data required to create all figures in this repository.

 ## Notebooks and Figures